 Being powered by the same engine that ran the legendary Quake 3 Arena made Jedi Outcast’s dedicated servers extremely easy to configure on both Windows and Linux platforms.
 While the default server configuration files were quite barebones, ID’s engine allowed for a myriad of customization.

-Servers not only offered different game types (Free for All being by far the most popular mode), but also offered different game type rule-sets; while some of them offered default values on their configuration; raising the force resource regeneration rate was a common choice that gave way to a faster paced match.
-Some servers disabled all guns to provide a pure lightsaber Deathmatch, others reduced the amount of force powers at your disposal; no two servers were equal.
+Servers offered different game types (Free for All being by far the most popular mode), and also offered different game type rule-sets; while some of them offered default values on their configuration.
+Raising the force resource regeneration rate was a common choice that gave way to a faster paced match.
+Some servers disabled all guns to provide a pure lightsaber Deathmatch environment, others reduced the amount of force powers at your disposal, no two servers were equal.

-Saber Defend was a passive but important ability, it allowed you to neutralize most (but not all) enemy weapons as long as you faced you opponent with it, spending points in Saber Attack gave you access to the Yellow and Red stances; Throw was more of a side ability, as it was grossly outclassed by every other weapon in the game; I often avoided putting points into this.
+Saber Defend was a passive but important ability, it allowed you to neutralize most (but not all) enemy weapons as long as you faced your opponent with it, spending points in Saber Attack gave you access to the Yellow and Red stances; Throw was more of a side ability, as it was grossly outclassed by every other weapon in the game, I often avoided putting points into this ability.

 My Regular to-go Light Side build involved maxing Jump, Push, Pull, Absorb, Heal, Protect, Saber Attack, and Saber Defense, using leftover points in Speed.
 Force Seeing was essentially a wallhack ability (think Widowmaker’s ultimate) and allowed you to “Matrix dodge” sniper shots; Mind Trick was perhaps, the worst ability, it acted as pseudo-stealth.

 There were so many combinations that you could try out, and all of them viable.
 “Pull-whoring” was a fantastic way to annoy people, as Force Pull had a chance to disarm an opponent, giving you an opportunity to steal their weapons.